1emvr/Intel-CET-Enforcement/README.md

 ## Counterfeit Object-Oriented Programming (COOP)
 Counterfeit OOP is a code-reuse attack similar to ROP/JIT-ROP, however it doesn't require a stack overflow.

 Because of C++ class inheritance, virtual functions provide overwritable pointers defined in their base classes, allowing for derived classes to set their own functionality dynamically.
+These virtual functions reside in the vtable.
+Although the vtable is a read-only data structure, the table's pointer is not.

-These overridden functions reside in the vtable.
+The question is, what is the process necessary to replace a vtable pointer to an attacker-controlled, forged vtable?
+Also, how is the call-chain constructed?
 ## Possible Mitigations
 - modify vtables from read-access to execute-access only, preventing layout disclosure?
 ### sources: